Definite integrals

 These properties assume the function is defined for all xx within the limits of integration, or is discontinuous (HL) at a finite number of points.

-x1x2f(x)dx=x2x1f(x)dx\int_{x_1}^{x_2} f(x)\d x = -\int_{x_2}^{x_1} f(x)\d x
+x1x2f(x) dx=x2x1f(x) dx\int_{x_1}^{x_2} f(x)\d x = -\int_{x_2}^{x_1} f(x)\d x

-x1x2f(x)dx+x2x3f(x)dx=x1x3f(x)dx\int_{x_1}^{x_2} f(x)\d x + \int_{x_2}^{x_3} f(x)\d x = \int_{x_1}^{x_3} f(x)\d x
+x1x2f(x) dx+x2x3f(x) dx=x1x3f(x) dx\int_{x_1}^{x_2} f(x)\d x + \int_{x_2}^{x_3} f(x)\d x = \int_{x_1}^{x_3} f(x)\d x

 The properties from indefinite integrals also carry over.

-x1x2f(x)+g(x)dx=x1x2f(x)dx+x1x2g(x)dx\int_{x_1}^{x_2} f(x) + g(x)\d x = \int_{x_1}^{x_2} f(x) \d x + \int_{x_1}^{x_2} g(x) \d x
+x1x2f(x)+g(x) dx=x1x2f(x) dx+x1x2g(x) dx\int_{x_1}^{x_2} f(x) + g(x)\d x = \int_{x_1}^{x_2} f(x) \d x + \int_{x_1}^{x_2} g(x) \d x

-x1x2kf(x)dx=kx1x2f(x)dx\int_{x_1}^{x_2} k f(x)\d x = k\int_{x_1}^{x_2} f(x)\d x
+x1x2kf(x) dx=kx1x2f(x) dx\int_{x_1}^{x_2} k f(x)\d x = k\int_{x_1}^{x_2} f(x)\d x

 With F(x)F(x) being an antiderivative of f(x)f(x),

-x1x2f(ax+b)dx=1aax1+bax2+bf(x)dx=1aF(ax2+b)1aF(ax1+b)\int_{x_1}^{x_2} f(ax+b)\d x = \frac 1a\int_{ax_1+b}^{ax_2+b} f(x)\d x = \frac 1a F(ax_2+b) - \frac 1a F(ax_1+b)
+x1x2f(ax+b) dx=1aax1+bax2+bf(x) dx=1aF(ax2+b)1aF(ax1+b)\begin{align*} \int_{x_1}^{x_2} f(ax+b)\d x &= \frac 1a\int_{ax_1+b}^{ax_2+b} f(x)\d x \\ &= \frac 1a F(ax_2+b) - \frac 1a F(ax_1+b) \end{align*}

 The last property comes directly from substituting in x1x_1 and x2x_2 into the chosen antiderivative.
 This as a uu-substitution.